mhwexler/Hyper-VVMTemplates/README.md

     multiple virtual disks in implement large storage spaces volumes.
 - __New-HvtISO__ - Create an ISO from a folder using the Windows ADK Oscdimg utility.
 - __Remove-HvtVMUnattendISO__ - Remove AutoUnattend.iso files and the virtual DVD drives that were used to perform an automated Windows installation by the New-HvtVirtualMachine function for all VMs on a Hyper-V server.
 This function is intended to be configured to run on host servers as a scheduled task.
+- __New-HvtVMUnattendISOTask__ - Create a schedule task to run the Remove-HvtVMUnattendISO every 15 minutes to clean up AutoUnattend.iso files and their associated virtual DVD drives..

 ## Template Workbench Installation Procedure
 This procedure documents the steps necessary to configure a workbench server and create the initial VM Templates.
 The workbench may be run on a physical server or a VM configured for [Nested Virtualization](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/enable-nested-virtualization).
 The server must have the Hyper-V Feature and the Microsoft Windows Assessment and Deployment Kit (ADK) installed and should have at least 2 Cores and 12 GB of memory.
 It is recommended that a ReFS formatted volume is used to store the VM Templates and VMs to take advantage of ReFS Block Cloning.